ROM (Range of Motion) — amplitude of movement

 - Initial Difficulty: Can be challenging for beginners or those with limited flexibility.

-- Lower Weights Used: Typically requires using lighter weights compared to partial ROM.
+- Lower Weights Used: Typically requires using lower weights compared to partial ROM.

 - Time-Consuming: One repetition takes longer.

-- Overcoming Sticking Points: If you struggle in a specific part of a movement (e.g., the top of a squat), partial ROM can help strengthen that segment.
+- Overcoming Sticking Points: If you struggle at a certain part of a movement (e.g., the top of a squat), partial ROM can help strengthen that segment.

-- Using Heavier Weights: For experienced athletes, partial ROM can allow working with supramaximal weights to stimulate additional strength adaptations.
+- Using Heavier Weights: For experienced athletes, partial ROM can allow working with supramaximal weights to stimulate further strength adaptations.

-- Rehabilitation: When recovering from an injury, partial ROM can be a safe way to start training, gradually increasing the range of motion.
+- Rehabilitation: During recovery from injury, partial ROM can be a safe way to start training, gradually increasing the range of motion.

 See more in the fitness guides of Sport Zona Academy.